 Echo View Fiber Mill in Weaverville was the place I took a spinning class with Julie Wilson.
 It was TORTURE.
 For Me.
 Hand, eye, foot coordination… drafting (pulling) the fleece as the bobbin was spinning, controlled by my two feet on two pedals; having it break and rejoining it, controlling the thickness of the yarn… all overwhelming.
 The learning curve was uncomfortable, as I sat next to a young woman who was a whiz spinning on the wheel.
 Just TOO intimidating.
+BUT… if it is a ‘calling’, those ‘spinners’ get zenned-out spinning their fleece into yarn; they become an appendage of the spinning wheel.

 Link to Jehovah Raah Farm site (always under construction!